As someone who grew up financially comfortable but not wealthy, studying and earning money was always on my mind.

 Flipping “Stuff” on eBay

 Before it was cool to buy stuff on the clearance rack at your local store and listing it on eBay or Amazon, I was flipping “hot deals” I found on Fatwallet (RIP!) on eBay.
+I’d charge it to my college credit card, list it, and try to sell it before the bill was due.

 In many cases, it was clearance product or a great promotion or some coupon stacking regular folks weren’t aware of.
 There was a lot of software where I bought it, claimed the rebate, and sold the software minus UPC (all clearly labeled – some people don’t want to deal with rebates).